-In many cases neck and back pain experienced by workers is a result of lumbar facet syndrome.
+In many cases, neck and back pain experienced by workers is a result of lumbar facet syndrome.

 Neck and back pain is a common complaint among workers.
 In many cases, this pain is a result of facet syndrome or lumbar facet syndrome.
-The condition is characterized by the inflammation of the facet joints in the spine, and cause pain, stiffness, soreness and headaches.
+The condition is characterized by the inflammation of the facet joints in the spine, and cause pain, stiffness, soreness, and headaches.
 It can be caused by normal wear and tear, or by overuse or trauma.
 Jobs that require repetitive movement of the back and spine could cause a back injury that leads to work-related facet syndrome.
-In this post, our Kansas City Workers Comp Lawyers will discuss will discuss this syndrome, and the workers comp benefits available to affected workers.
+In this post, our Kansas City Workers Comp Lawyers will discuss this syndrome, and the workers’ comp benefits available to affected workers.